 An example this time from cycling: amateur cyclists often train primarily in the medium intensity range.
 However, if you want to make targeted improvements, these days you do it with polarized training.
 In simple terms, this means: you drive quietly OR you drive fast.

 This is also how the top athletes train.
-On the one hand, polarization improves fat metabolism and thus basic endurance.
+Polarization improves fat metabolism and thus basic endurance.
 In addition, you train the anaerobic metabolism – that is, the ability to deliver high performance over a short period of time.

 Studies indicate that optimal improvement is achieved when both areas are combined in training.
 The result in the long run: greater performance through really effective endurance training.